Do You Need a CDFA? When a Divorce Financial Analyst Is Worth It

 Most people have never heard of a Certified Divorce Financial Analyst before they need one.
 By the time they learn about it, often from an attorney months into the case, a settlement may already be forming that no one has analyzed for its long-term financial consequences.

 Here is the problem that makes this matter: a "50/50" divorce settlement is not always equal.
 A $100,000 checking account and a $100,000 401(k) look identical on a spreadsheet.
 They are not.
 One is post-tax cash.
 The other will be taxed on every withdrawal for decades.
 The difference in actual after-tax value can be tens of thousands of dollars over a 20-year horizon.
 The CDFA is the professional who models this before you sign anything.
+For the broader framework on translating proposed settlements into tax-adjusted value, see the settlement-evaluation guide.

 What Is a Certified Divorce Financial Analyst (CDFA)?